thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 date: 2016-09-26
 ---

-## Standardizing local web development
+## The Woes of Local Web Development

 There's a common phrase heard throughout the web development community and feared by all in our office here at [PAIRODIME](http://www.pairodime.com):